gosub-com/Zurfur/README.md

 private things should not be.
 This behavior can be changed by using the `public` and `private` qualifiers.

-For some reason, the most basic built in types like `int`, `string`, and `map` are lower case even though they are public.
+For some reason, the most basic built in types like `int` and `float32` are lower case even though they are public.
 Nobody knows why this is, but the convention appears to go back to the goes back to the 1970's, perhaps even further.
 PS.
-Likewise, the math intrinsics like `sin`, `cos`, `min`, and `max`, might also be lower case.
+Likewise, the math intrinsics like `sin`, `min`, and `max`, might also be lower case.
 What do you think?

 ## Casting